 The figures from the Continuous Municipal Register Statistics coincide with the figures from the Official Population Figures, given that they use the same source, and they are the result of the same procedure.

 However, there are differences between the figures obtained in the Population Now Cast and those from the Population Censuses, which are justified by the different methodologies followed.
 Some of the differences with the figures from the Population Censuses are also due to the fact that they have different reference dates.

 All of the results are obtained from an administrative register, and they are coherent amongst themselves.

-Given that the figures are obtained directly from the INE municipal register database, there are no costs associated with the collection, nor is there a response burden.
+Given that the figures are obtained directly from the INE municipal register database, there are no cost associated with the collection, nor is there a response burden.

-The estimation of the budgetary credit necessary to finance these statistics, as foreseen in the 2018 Annual Programme, comes to a total of 75,22 thousand euros.
+The stimation of the budgetary credit necessary to finance these statistics as foreseen in the 2020 Annual Programme comes to a total of 89,48 thousand euros.

 The INE of Spain has a policy which regulates the basic aspects of statistical data revision, seeking to ensure process transparency and product quality.
 This policy is laid out in the document approved by the INE board of directors on 13 March of 2015, which is available on the INE website, in the section "Methods and projects/Quality and Code of Practice/INE’s Quality management/INE’s Revision policy" (link).